Terradue/dcs-python-ndvi/src/main/doc/fieldguide/workflow.rst

 The application's data pipeline activities can be defined as follows:

-Use the Python NDVI package to apply the band arithmetic expression to calculate the NDVI to all Landsat products passed as references to the Sandbox catalogue.
+Use the Python NDVI package to apply the band arithmetic expression to calculate the NDVI to all Landsat products passed as references to Terradue Cloud Platform catalogue.

 .. uml::